View Current

 (69) The Director People and Culture as Rule Administrator, pursuant to the University’s Work Health and Safety (WHS) Rule, is authorised to make procedures and guidelines for the operation of this University Protocol.
 The procedures and guidelines must be compatible with the provisions of this Protocol.

-(70) University Representatives and Students must observe this Protocol in relation to University matters.
+(70) UNE Representatives and Students must observe this Protocol in relation to University matters.

 (71) This Protocol operates as and from the Effective Date.